-Diabetes is a condition involving high blood glucose, or sugar.
-Weight can play a key role in the disease, as it can lead to both weight loss and weight gain.
+Diabetes is a condition that involves problems regulating blood glucose levels.
+Weight can play a key role in the disease, as type 2 diabetes can lead to both weight loss and weight gain.

 On the other hand, weight gain